coastcode/Lalalander-lab3-variant6_version2/README.md

 # Lalalander - lab 3 - variant 6

 This is an project which demonstrates the process of lambda-calculus and related tests.
 Although it is not the best structure for real-world lambda calculus, it shows basic lambda calculus, the process of parse and definition of some expressions.

 ## Project structure

 - `lambcal.py` -- Defines elements related to lambda calculus, such as variables, constants, and parameters.
 Defines some expression bodies and conversion rules between them, and realizes the function of transforming defined expressions into lambda expressions.

 - `lambcal_test.py` -- Some tests for `lambcal` and log output.

-- `visu_factorial.py` -- Visualize the factorial computational process
+- `visu_factorial.py` -- Visualize the factorial computational process.
 models.

-- `visu_factorial_test.py` -- A test of the visual factorial
+- `visu_factorial_test.py` -- A test of the visual factorial.
 computational process function.

 ## Features